pcfreak30/skyd/release-scripts/README.md

 created for **all** systems using this script.
 In the future this can be improved to allow reproducibility on more systems.

-`./build-ui.sh` completes the final step of the build process by building the `Sia-UI` binaries with the outputs from the previous stages of the build process.
-After this step is complete, the checksum file must be signed and the releases are ready.

 `./generate-changelog.sh` collects all changelog items for each release version from `./changelog` directory and generates a single `CHANGELOG.md` file.
 The changelog generator readme is located at `../changelog/README.md`